 Given the pronounced disagreement within the ensemble with regard to the nature of mid-Pliocene sea ice particularly in summer, the comparison of the different models' sea ice simulation with a reconstruction of mid-Pliocene Arctic sea ice from proxy data could prove insightful.
-An independent data set, like a reconstructed palaeo sea ice characteristic, may indicate which models simulate the mid-Pliocene climate more realistically.
-A reasonable performance of a model in simulating mid-Pliocene sea ice may also improve confidence in its prediction of future sea ice, in particular if its simulation of present day sea ice matches observations closely.
-If a model simulation matches well with observations/proxy reconstructions for just one climate, this may not necessarily be due to a good model performance - rather, the model may be producing "the right answers for the wrong reasons", such as error compensation (Massonnet et al., 2012).
-However, a greater degree of confi-315 dence could be held in the predictions from a model which produces sea ice simulations that closely match both modern observations in a modern simulation and proxy data-based reconstructions in a mid-Pliocene simulation, as the probability that the model compares well to the data by chance for both is reduced.
+An independent data set, like a reconstructed palaeo sea ice characteristic, may indicate which models simulate the

+- 335 mid-Pliocene climate more realistically.
+A reasonable performance of a model in simulating mid-Pliocene sea ice may also improve confidence in its prediction of future sea ice.
+If on the other hand a model simulation of present day sea ice matches observations closely, this may not necessarily be due to a good model performance - rather, the model may be producing "the right answers for the wrong reasons", such as error compensation (Massonnet et al., 2012).
+A greater degree of confi- - 340 dence could be held in the predictions from a model which produces sea ice simulations that closely match both modern observations in a modern simulation and proxy data-based reconstructions in a mid-Pliocene simulation.

 Relating proxy data to mid-Pliocene sea ice is, however, subject to limitations due to uncertainty in the proxy itself.
-Darby (2008) demonstrates evidence for perennial Arctic sea ice in the mid-Pliocene, whilst the presence of IP25, a biomarker proxy for sea ice coverage (Belt and Müller, 2013) in mid-Pliocene sediments, recovered from two boreholes in the Atlantic-Arctic gateway (located at 80.16°N, 6.35°E and 80.28°N, 8.17°E, see Figure 11), implies that the maximum sea ice margin during the mid-Pliocene extended southwards beyond these two sites, but the minimum margin did not (Knies et al., 2014).
-The locations of these sites are within the maximum mid-Pliocene sea ice margins simulated by all of the PlioMIP models, but also within the minimum sea ice margins simulated by three of the models that simulate summer sea ice (CCSM4, IPSLCM5A and MRI-CGCM) - although the sea ice concentration at these sites is less than 50% in the CCSM4 and IPSLCM5A simulations.
-The extent of the sea ice minimum in HadCM3 does not reach the location of the sites analysed in Knies et al. (2014), and so is consistent with the conclusions drawn from proxy data in both the studies by Darby (2008) and Knies et al. (2014).
+Darby (2008) demonstrates evidence for perennial Arctic sea ice in the mid-

+- Pliocene, whilst the presence of IP25, a biomarker proxy for sea ice coverage (Belt and Müller, 2013) in mid-Pliocene sediments, recovered from two boreholes in the Atlantic-Arctic gateway (located at 80.16°N, 6.35°E and 80.28°N, 8.17°E), implies that the maximum sea ice margin during the mid-Pliocene extended southwards beyond these two sites, but the minimum margin did not (Knies et al., 2014).
+The locations of these sites are within the maximum mid-Pliocene sea ice margins - 350 simulated by all of the PlioMIP models, but also within the minimum sea ice margins simulated by three of the models that simulate summer sea ice (CCSM, IPSL and MRI) although the sea ice concentration at these sites is less than 50% in the CCSM and IPSL simulations.
+The extent of the sea ice minimum in HadCM3 does not reach the location of the sites analysed in Knies et al. (2014), and so is consistent with the conclusions drawn from proxy data in both the studies by Darby (2008) 255 and Knies et al. (2014). - 355 and Knies et al. (2014).

 A greater spatial coverage of sea ice proxy data, such as that used in Knies et al. (2014), would improve the analysis of the simulation of sea ice by the PlioMIP models.
 At the moment, limited data availability does not allow for robust model-proxy comparisons.
-The sea ice simulated by HadCM3 has the closest agreement with the proxy data indications from Darby (2008) and Knies et al. (2014), but greater data coverage may provoke a different conclusion.
+The sea ice simulated by HadCM3 appears to be in the closest agreement with the proxy data indications from Darby (2008) and Knies et al. (2014), but greater data coverage may provoke a different conclusion.